This Is Not That: Government

 It wasn’t democracy that delivered the Civil Rights Act in the 1960s.
 Vast parts of the country still supported segregation.
 It was a constitutional correction to the contradiction that all are created equal, yet millions were denied equal protection under the law.

 These changes came not because the majority shouted louder, but because the law was right.
-That’s the beauty of a constitutional representative republic at work in the frailty of humanity.
+That’s the beauty of a constitutional representative republic at work in the frailty of human nature.

 So Where Does This Leave Us?